 Furthermore, the family dinner scene feels a little out of place within this episode.
 Nevertheless, the well-meaning but insulting comments and general interfering nature of relatives are relatable enough that it’s a nice addition to the episode, even if it feels a little pointless and disjointed.

 Eventually, of course, Jennifer gets a new job, but she soon realises that she’s only hired for superficial, gimmicky, and tokenised reasons: they want a She-Hulk to be the face of a superpower-focused law division and aren’t too interested in her actual merit as a lawyer.
 As a disabled person, there’s been more than one occasion where I’ve found myself becoming the ‘face’ of something on the basis of not my talent, but because the organisation in question wants to look diverse and inclusive.

 Super duper!
 Best superhero movies

 It’s a weird experience that leaves you with a lot of mixed emotions and imposter syndrome, and that’s something Tatiana Maslany portrays brilliantly as Jennifer.
 Although we can’t relate to being a big green superhero, I think every woman on some level can relate to that enhanced drive to prove your worth, that difficulty in advocating for yourself, and finding yourself in situations that aren’t necessarily comfortable (in She-Hulk’s case, it’s legally representing the person who tried to kill her cousin).

-Speaking of, Tim Roth’s reprisal of Abomination was a highlight not only because it acknowledges that the 2008 Incredible Hulk movie is, indeed, a part of the MCU but also because Roth brings a new, Russell Brand-esque attitude to the role.
+Speaking of, Tim Roth’s reprisal of Abomination was a highlight not only because it acknowledges that the 2008 Incredible Hulk movie is, indeed, a part of the MCU but also because Roth brings a new, enlightened attitude to the role.
 This adds another dimension to the series comedy and prevents Jennifer’s eye-rolls to the camera from becoming just that little bit too stale.

 Big and green: Best monster movies